-Initiative Status: Summary: Completed.
-AIR uses the Process Improvement and Effectiveness (PIE) database to track and monitor reports, recommendations, FAA initiatives and effectiveness for Section 312, Section 313 and other certification process improvements.
+Summary: Completed.
+AIR uses the Process Improvement and Effectiveness (PIE) database to track and monitor

 Activity Start End ECD Actual Status Develop Prototype Tracking System 8/31/2012 10/17/2012 10/31/2012 GB Develop Governance for Managing System and acquiring 'new' or existing recommendations.
-8/31/2012 1/31/2013 7/11/2013 RB Develop Guidance for Evaluating Recommendation Effectiveness.
+8/31/2012 1/31/2013 7/11/2013 (R) Develop Guidance for Evaluating Recommendation Effectiveness.
 8/31/2012 4/30/2013 6/28/2013 RB Deploy Tracking System 1/31/2013 9/30/2013 6/11/2013 GB

 Level of Effectiveness Measure Status Date Achieved 1 Database developed and implemented for use in AIR.
 B 6/11/2013 2 Database incorporates recommendation from other ARC reports and evaluates effectiveness.
 Rev. as needed.
 0 3 AIR assesses other data to be included and entered.
-Evaluating and action plans developed, addressed. $\circ$ 4 AIR Standard Operating Procedures or Order Issued. $\circ$ 5 All affected AIR employees are trained.
+Evaluating and action plans developed, addressed.
+0 4 AIR Standard Operating Procedures or Order Issued.
+0 5 All affected AIR employees are trained.
 0 6 AIR works with AVS to use this tool across AVS.
 0 7 All affected AVS employees are trained.
 0 8 Implementing recommendations and measuring effectiveness is standard operating procedure for AVS.
-0
+0 order.
+GAMA and AIA representatives have advised that the feedback from its membership regarding the effectiveness of these changes has ranged from positive to neutral.
+The ODA Action Plan initiative is complete.